vmware-archive/cbapi/client_apis/python/README.md

 ## Getting Started

+### Installation
+There are two ways to install this Python package.

-To try out the API without installing it into your Python site-packages directory (for example, to just run the example scripts in the `examples` directory), then install it in "develop" mode by running `setup.py` with the `develop` argument:
+First, to try out the API without installing it into your Python site-packages directory (for example, to just run the example scripts in the `examples` directory), then install it in "develop" mode by running `setup.py` with the `develop` argument:

     python setup.py develop

-You can also install it into a virtualenv or the site-wide packages directory by running `setup.py` with the `install`
+Alternatively, you can also install it into a virtualenv or the site-wide packages directory by running `setup.py` with the `install`
 argument:

     python setup.py install

+### API Token
 In order to perform any queries via the API, you will need to get the API token for your Cb user.
 This can be acquired by logging into your Cb server, clicking the "Profile info" link under the pulldown on the top right corner of the Cb interface, and selecting "API token".